Niclokt/pgfm-batch2/README.md

 ### Acknowledgements

--   I received inspiration for this project from myself
+-   I received inspiration for this project from pinterest's dashboard